Xgameisdabest/X-operating-system/README.md

 # X operating system (in beta)

-- A small project fully coded in python made by me.
-NOT AN ACTUAL OPERATING SYSTEM
+ HUGE NOTE HERE: THE PROJECT CAN ONLY RUN ON THE WINDOWS OPERATING SYSTEM!
+IOS, LINUX AND ANDROID CAN'T RUN IT SO DON'T EVEN TRY IT, DON'T WASTE YOUR TIME!

-About: This project is a small project of me playing around with codes.
+ About: A small project fully coded in Python made by me.
+Not an actual operating system, but it just sounds cool so I just call it like that :3.

 History: The first version of this is actually not named "X operating system" like what you see now.
 It was named "notepad but crappy ecks dee".
 After 4 months of no update, I decided to get back to the project and changed the name to "X operating system".